Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Grand Theft Auto (USA version)*
 - *The Muppet (USA version)*

 In consequence, I won't include them in the official list.
 The printer logo on the box is very probably a dumb copy-paste made from a generic template for graphists.
-These two games beeing very average, their cover is a the image of their content.
+These two games beeing very average, their cover is at the image of their content.

 # Time for statistics !